grafana/plugin-tools/docusaurus/docs/frontend.md

 title: Frontend
 ---

-The frontend of Grafana plugins are written in Typescript with React as the view library.
+The frontend part of a Grafana plugin is written in Typescript with React as the view library.
 Within the plugin directory, you can run:

 ### `yarn dev`